maxbiocca/unsupervised-movie-recommender/README.md

-# unsupervised-movie-recommender
+# Unsupervised-Movie-Recommender
-an unsupervides learning based movie recommender and quite a lot of merging and joining of databases.
-So much that I thougt to rename it either Fun with Pandas or Fun with MERG
+An unsupervides learning based movie recommender performed with PCA, K-Mean and DBSCAN Clustering.
+It also cosists of a lot of merging and joining of databases.
+So much that I thougt to rename it either: **"Fun with Pandas"** or **"Fun with MERG".**

-Unsupervised movie recommender
+### Unsupervised Movie Recommender

 Intro.